 - Vanilla ice cream, optional

 - 1. Preheat oven to 375°.
-Place peaches in a greased shallow 2-1/2-qt. baking dish.
-In a small bowl, combine brown sugar, flour, lemon juice, peel and cinnamon; sprinkle over the peaches.
+Place peaches in a greased shallow 2-1/2-qt.
+Dutch oven, cast iron pan or 2-1/2-qt. ovenproof baking dish.
+In a small bowl, combine brown sugar, flour, lemon juice, zest and cinnamon; sprinkle over the peaches.

 - 2. Combine flour, sugar, baking powder, salt and nutmeg.
 Stir in egg until the mixture resembles coarse crumbs.
 Sprinkle over the peaches.
 Pour butter evenly over topping.

 - 3. Bake 35-40 minutes.
 If desired, serve with ice cream.

 1 serving: 237 calories, 8g fat (5g saturated fat), 38mg cholesterol, 167mg sodium, 40g carbohydrate (28g sugars, 2g fiber), 2g protein.

 Aug 27, 2019I have made this countless times as written and modified according to our palates and fruit on hand.
 Yesterday I added fresh raspberries and blueberries with the peaches.
 The acidity of the lemon juice and peel give it a slight tartness to balance the sweetness of the sugars.
 I do use only half the amounts of sugars as fresh native fruit has natural sweetness.
 The topping is the best part!
 The crunch gives texture to the soft fruit underneath.
 No matter what you call it, it is a bowl of deliciousness with whipped cream on top!
 Thanks for sharing.